jdschi/gadgetbridge2mqtt/README.md

 # gadgetbridge2mqtt
 Docker container written in python to publish data stored in a Gadgetbridge database to MQTT.
 Also shared are a sample docker compose file, and a sample home assistant automation.
 The automation uses broadcast intents to use the home assistant companion app to coordinate data transfer.

+**Update:** I have added a blueprint for the automation to backup data to the database.

 ## Background Documentation:

 - Gadgetbridge Intents: https://gadgetbridge.org/internals/automations/intents/#intents